 The funds donated will be used to

 Ann Elmore Transition House continues to provide short-term emergency shelter for emotionally, physically and/or sexually abused women and their children.
-The shelter runs at full capacity providing food, some clothing and basic personal care items.
+The shelter runs at full capacity providing food, clothing, and basic personal care items.
 The shelter also provides detox and recovery beds as well as mental health stabilization beds.

-The Women’s Center is currently open and being accessed by women in our community Monday to Thursday.
-We provide drop in crisis counselling and poverty relief items as well as our all-day breakfast program to women in poverty and or living on the streets.
+The Women’s Center is accessed by the most vulnerable women in our community Monday to Friday.
+We provide drop in crisis counselling, poverty relief items, an all-day breakfast program and access and referral to services.
 Do you know that more than 50 percent of the women accessing these services are senior women?
 Of that number over 30 percent are defined as homeless?

-Rose Harbour provides housing to women who are homeless or at risk of homelessness, with priority given to women fleeing abuse and in addiction recovery.
+Rose Harbour is a total change program for women who are homeless or at risk of homelessness, with priority given to women fleeing abuse and in addiction recovery.
 Our focus is to help residents achieve and maintain stability in housing while assisting in access to community-based supports and services.
 Our focus is to help women make the life changes they desire and foster resilience against homelessness.

-Transitions Thrift Store has reopened and is helping to provide financial support to the society’s operation costs.
+Transitions Thrift Store is a social enterprise that was created to provide financial support to the society’s operational costs.